unrealwork/atsd-use-cases/FED_FORDSR/README.md

       label = Non-Essential Debt Payment
 ```

-Shown below is the debt profile of the average American consumer from 1980 to 2017, navigate through time using the dropdown
+Shown below is the debt profile of the average American consumer from 1980 to 2017, navigate through time using the drop-down
 menus at the top of the screen to select a desired span of time and compare how bearing debt has changed over the course of
 the last three decades.